|

 dewormers out there that you can use on pregnant

-But before you purchase a wormer for your mare, just
+mares but before you purchase a wormer for your mare, just

 check over the label quick and see if it's safe for

 pregnant and/or lactating mares.
-NEVER use Quest on

-a Miniature Horse, there is no room for error.
+a Miniature Horse, there is no room for error

-- After the foal is up, dry and has had it's
+After the foal is up, dry and has had it's

-- I myself never deworm a mare in the last
+I myself never deworm a mare in the last

 trimester of pregnancy.
 I worm with tube Ivermectin